All the kitchen remodel details, including paint and product sources and projects.

-Before I share all of the kitchen remodel details, I want to take a moment to thank you for all of the sweet comments and emails from the reveal.
+Before I share all of the kitchen remodel details, I want to take a moment to thank you for all of the sweet comments and emails from the kitchen reveal.
 I’ve always known that I had the best readers and you all proved it again and again during this whole process, by sharing words of encouragement and cheering us on when we felt like we would never get done.
 I am truly grateful.

 This is a long one so grab a cup of coffee and enjoy.
 If you make it through to the end you'll find all of my sources and projects with links, along with a big and very unexpected announcement.